 - 1. In passing through the halls, order and quiet are to be maintained.
 Students should always walk on the right side of the halls. - 2.
 Food and beverages will be consumed only in the lunchroom during designated lunch/snack times. - 3.
-No electronic devices, electronic games, I-pods, or ear buds will be allowed in the school unless requested by a teacher. - 4.
-No student is allowed to use a cell phone (including text messages), radio, Apple watch or any other such communication device during the school day except with permission of a faculty member and in accordance with the BYOD policy.
+No I-pods or electronic video games will be allowed in the school unless requested by a teacher.

+4. No student is allowed to use a cell phone (including text messages), radio, Apple watch or any other such communication device during the school day except with permission of a faculty member and in accordance with the BYOD policy.
 All such devices must remain turned off during school hours unless they are being used with permission for academic purposes.
 The cell phone will be confiscated until the end of the day for the first offense.
 The second offense will result in detention.
 The third offense will results in ISS.
 Any future offenses will be administrative discretion and could include suspension/expulsion.

-The use of camera or video cell phones, text messaging, or accessing the internet on a cell phone or smart watch, except as permitted with permission in accordance with the BYOD policy during school, is strictly forbidden in the school and may result in expulsion.
+The use of camera or video cell phones, text messaging, or accessing the internet on a cell phone, except as permitted with permission in accordance with the BYOD policy during school, is strictly forbidden in the school and may result in expulsion.
 Any pornographic material discovered on a cell phone in the school building may be turned over to the local authorities and the phone's owner may be subject to suspension and/or expulsion.

 - 5. Students are not permitted in the parking lot, unless permission has been secured from the school office. - 6.
 Students should remain after school only if they are under the supervision of a parent or faculty member. - 7.
 Students hitting students for any reason will not be tolerated.
-Parents should not teach students to hit back if they are hit.

 Restraint is always the better course.
 The choice option is always to walk away and seek adult intervention.
 Therefore, in the case of students involved in fighting, appropriate disciplinary action will be taken.
 This may include corporal punishment, probation, suspension or both.
 Continued action in this area will result in expulsion.
-Fighting will not be tolerated.
-However, students who are defending a bullying victim will receive leniency regarding this policy. - 8.
+Fighting will not be tolerated. - 8.
 Students will be expected to treat each other and the faculty and staff with respect throughout the school day as well as on school trips and at school sponsored activities.
 Threatening comments by students to other students and/or faculty, either verbally or in writing, will be grounds for serious disciplinary action including suspension and/or expulsion. - 9.
 Verbal abuse and/or bullying will not be tolerated.Students will receive the same punishment for taunting verbally as for hitting. - 10.
-Cyberbullying (the use of Internet-connected devices, such as any social media app, to harass others) is prohibited at school.
+Cyberbullying (the use of Internet-connected devices, such as Facebook, to harass others) is prohibited at school.
 Any issue that begins at home and causes disruption at school will be treated as any other bullying issue resulting in serious disciplinary action. - 11.
 Harmful or questionable activities (i.e. gambling, use of tobacco, ecigarettes, juuls, vapes, alcoholic beverages, drugs, pornography or the facsimile of any of the above) have no place in a student's life.
 This includes possession, selling, and/or using any product considered harmful.
-If, at any time, a student's influence is considered harmful or if his presence in the school is regarded as undesirable, the school reserves the right to request his/her withdrawal or to dismiss him/her if he/she does not comply.
+If, at any time, a student's influence is considered harmful or if his presence in the school is regarded as undesirable, the School reserves the right to request his/her withdrawal or to dismiss him/her if he/she does not comply.

 Random drug testing may occur at any time.
 Student vehicles that are on campus may be searched at any time that there is a cause for concern.
 Parental permission is assumed with the signed handbook agreement.